Stessie and Brian Millner spent their first Christmas as parents at MU Health Care’s Children’s Hospital.

 “We were happy to have some answers, but we were also very scared about the damage being done to our daughter’s kidneys,” Stessie said.
 “We were drained.
-Everly was not sleeping well at all, and we had to take her to the doctor a few times every month because she kept getting infections and high fevers.
-It was taking up a lot of our lives.
+Everly still wasn’t sleeping well, and we had to take her to the doctor a few times every month because she kept getting infections and high fevers.
+It was taking up a lot of our lives.”

 Patience Pays Off